SvenGroot/Ookii.BinarySize/README.md

 Explicit formatting: 2,621,440Ki
 ```

-When no format string is specified, this is equivalent to using " AiB", which picks the largest
-unit where the value is a whole number, using IEC units and a "B" suffix, and a space between the
-number and the unit.
-In the example above, this formats the value in MiB because it is not a whole
+In the example above, the default format displays the value in MiB because it is not a whole number
-number of GiB.
+of GiB.
 The "SiB" format string does use the GiB unit, because it allows factional values.

 The formatting above uses [powers of two](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units)
 for both SI and IEC units.
-This means that 1 KB is the same as 1 KiB, and both equal 1,024 bytes, 1
+This means that 1 KB is the same as 1 KiB, both equal to 1,024 bytes, 1
 MB is equal to 1 MiB, both equaling 1,048,576 bytes, and so on.

-If you wish to use the IEC recommended standard where only IEC units are powers of two, and SI units
+If you wish to use the IEC standard where only IEC units are powers of two, and SI units are always
-are always powers of then, this can be done by using a lower-case unit prefix in the format string,
+powers of ten, this can be done by using a lower-case unit prefix in the format string, without
-without including an 'i',which is for IEC units only.
-This applies to explicit units ("k", "m", "g",
+including an 'i'.
+This applies to explicit units ("k", "m", "g", "t", "p" and "e"), as well as the
-"t", "p" and "e"), as well as the automatic units "a" and "s".
+automatic units "a" and "s".

-With this option, 1 kB equals 1,000 bytes, 1 MiB equals 1,000,000 bytes, and so on.
+With this option, 1 kB equals 1,000 bytes, 1 MB equals 1,000,000 bytes, and so on.

+The unit prefixes will always be output as uppercase, even if they are lowercase in the format
+string.
+The only exception is the decimal version of "kilo", which is a lowercase "k" to conform to
+the SI standard.

 ```csharp
 var value = BinarySize.FromGibi(2.5);